rebminso/rsRNAfinder/README.md

 # rsRNAfinder
 rsRNAfinder identifies and annotates ribosomal RNA-derived small RNAs (rsRNAs), categorizing them into three series: rRF-5, rRF-3, and rRF-i.
 It provides comprehensive information of identifed rsRNAs including rsRNA category, expression, size, and parent rRNA details (such as locus and strand).
 Implemented using Python and Bash, rsRNAfinder utilizes the snakemake workflow management system.
-The source code can be found at [https://github.com/rebminso/rsRNAfinder.git](https://github.com/rebminso/rsRNAfinder.git) and is open source and compatible with multiple platforms, including Windows, Linux, and MacOS.
+The source code can be found at [https://github.com/rebminso/rsRNAfinder.git](https://github.com/rebminso/rsRNAfinder.git) and is open source and compatible with multiple platforms.
 Installation instructions are provided below.

 ![workflow_rrf](https://github.com/rebminso/rsRNAfinder/assets/85422585/7a0c61f5-b5b4-4266-8cac-4480aa7b2e9d)